-Most of the MVMP is within the service area of the Watkins Mill High School cluster.
-A small portion of the Plan is within the Gaithersburg High School cluster.
+Most of the MVMP is located within the service areas of schools in the Watkins Mill cluster; a small portion of the Plan is within the Gaithersburg cluster.
 In the Watkins Mill cluster, the Plan area is served by South Lake, Stedwick, Watkins Mill, and Whetstone Elementary Schools, Montgomery Village and Neelsville Middle Schools, and Watkins Mill High School.
 In the Gaithersburg cluster, the Plan area is served by Goshen Elementary School, Forest Oak Middle School, and Gaithersburg High School.
-Enrollment increases have been occurring at all these schools and a variety of strategies should be considered to accommodate increases in students that could result from additional development in the MVMP area.
+Enrollment increases have been occurring at all these schools and a variety of strategies should be considered to accommodate additional students resulting from the Plan.
+The Plan includes a potential future elementary school site.